code-dot-org/code-dot-org/docs/testing-with-applitools-eyes.md

 ### Try it targeting BrowserStack

-1. `bundle exec ./runner.rb --eyes -c Chrome33Win7`
+1. `bundle exec ./runner.rb --eyes -c Chrome33Win7,iPhone`

 ## Watch for run on next deploy

-In `aws/build.rake`, as part of the test.code.org CI script, the eyes tests will be run (as of writing, currently only against the Chrome 33 browser).
+In `aws/build.rake`, as part of the test.code.org CI script, the eyes tests will be run (as of writing, currently only against the Chrome 33 browser and iPhone).

 Results are reported to HipChat.